-- 1. Employees have a duty, without fear of recrimination, to report suspicions or knowledge of any wrongdoing they become aware of, for example: - Activities which they believe to be illegal, improper, unethical or otherwise inconsistent with the code - •Anything which involves, or they think involves, irregularities with money or other property of the school - •School employees, or other individuals, being involved in potentially fraudulent or corrupt activities, or theft
+13.1 Employees have a duty, without fear of recrimination, to report suspicions or knowledge of any wrongdoing they become aware of, for example:

+- Activities which they believe to be illegal, improper, unethical or otherwise inconsistent with the code - Anything which involves, or they think involves, irregularities with money or other property of the school - School employees, or other individuals, being involved in potentially fraudulent or corrupt activities, or theft

-Please see Flamborough CE Primary School Whistleblowing Guidance which is located in the staff room/safeguarding board.
+Please see Flamborough CE Primary School Whistleblowing Guidance which is located on the safeguarding board in the staff area.

-- 2. Employees must report any alleged impropriety or breach of procedure to the Headteacher so that the matter may be investigated immediately.
-If any suspected wrongdoing involves the Headteacher then reports should be made to the Chair of the Governing Body. - 3.
-Employees must be open and transparent supporting a culture within the school, in which all concerns about all adults working in or on behalf of the school/college are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school/college are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values. - 4.
-A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school/college may have acted in a way that is inconsistent with expectations and the Staff Code of Conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO.
-(Low level concern Policy is located on the safeguarding board.
+13.2 Employees must report any alleged impropriety or breach of procedure to the Headteacher so that the matter may be investigated immediately.
+If any suspected wrongdoing involves the Headteacher then reports should be made to the Chair of the Governing Body.

+13.3 Employees must be open and transparent supporting a culture within the school, in which all concerns about all adults working in or on behalf of the school/college are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school/college are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values.

+13.4 A 'low-level' concern does not mean that it is insignificant; a low-level concern is any concern that an adult working in or on behalf of the school/college may have acted in a way that is inconsistent with expectations and the Staff Code of Conduct, including inappropriate conduct outside of work and does not meet the 'harm threshold' or is otherwise not serious enough to consider a referral to the LADO.
+(Low level concern Policy is located on the safeguarding board in the staff area)

-14.Conduct outside of work
+14. Conduct outside of work

-- 1. Employees must not engage in conduct outside of work which could damage the reputation of the school or the employee's own reputation or the reputation of other members of the school community. - 2.
-Any employee facing criminal charges must notify their Headteacher as soon as possible, whether they feel the matter is relevant to their employment or not.
+14.1 Employees must not engage in conduct outside of work which could damage the reputation of the school or the employee's own reputation or the reputation of other members of the school community.

+14.2 Any employee facing criminal charges must notify their Headteacher as soon as possible, whether they feel the matter is relevant to their employment or not.
 Please refer to the Appendix 1, extract from Teachers' Standards document.